 Unfortunately, the amount of gas caused by certain foods varies from person to person.
 Effective dietary changes depend on learning through trial and error how much of the offending foods one can handle.

-Activated charcoal tablets may provide relief from gas in the colon.
+- Activated charcoal tablets may provide relief from gas in the colon.
 Studies have shown that intestinal gas is greatly reduced when these are taken before and after a meal.
-The usual dose is 2 to 4 tablets taken just before eating and 1 hour after meals.
+The usual dose is two to four tablets taken just before eating and one hour after meals.

 For those with lactose intolerance, enzyme lactase--which aids with lactose digestion--is available in liquid and tablet form without a prescription (Lactaid®, Lactrase®, and Dairy Ease®).
 Adding a few drops of liquid lactase to milk before drinking it or chewing lactase tablets just before eating helps digest foods that contain lactose.
 Also, lactose-reduced milk and other products are available at many grocery stores.